Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 * Some speedups for BSP Havok representation.
 Loading times should be a bit faster.
 * Set minimum height and minimum width for game view window to avoid bad values being saved to registry.
 Solves render_cameras assert on startup.
 Users who are currently experiencing this issue should delete their registry keys and update to latest.
 * Shaders are now cached in `shader_cache`.
+* Brand new loading screen more in-line with the Halo 3+ one.

 # What's changed?
 ## General changes from stock H2V tools